unlhcc/hpc-intro/_episodes/12-cluster.md

 > ## Paths Are everywhere
 >
-> Issueing a `ssh` command always entails the same logic of path or folder description than in the regular shell.
+> Issuing a `ssh` command always entails the same logic of path or folder description than in the regular shell.
 For example,
 >
 > ~~~
 > $ scp lola@{{ site.login_host }}:todays_canteen_menu.pdf todays_canteen_menu_downloaded.pdf